tTrmc/dotz/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in dotkeep, please report it by emailing **salemmoustafa442@gmail.com**.
+If you discover a security vulnerability in loom, please report it by emailing **salemmoustafa442@gmail.com**.

 **Please do not report security vulnerabilities through public GitHub issues.**